 The approach you will use involves the generation of a triangle wave followed by converting the triangle wave to a sine wave using a nonlinear circuit.
 It is relatively easy to generate a high-quality variable frequency triangle wave using an operational amplifier integrator circuit with a variable input resistor.
 (Alternatively, it is easy to convert a variable frequency square wave to a triangle wave using an integrator).
-The triangle wave generator will be made using a combination of an integrator and a Schmitt trigger as shown in the figure below.
-Although in practice the integrator and Schmitt trigger functions can be integrated into a single fairly simple circuit, the approach outlined in this lab will give you exposure to two opamp applications (integrators and Schmitt triggers separately).
+The triangle wave generator will be made using a combination of an integrator and a Schmitt-trigger comparator as shown in the figure below.
+The comparator is implemented by using an opamp with positive feedback to give it the characteristics of a Schmitt-trigger input.
+The difference between this design and a true digital comparator is that the latter is optimized for high speed by omitting the compensation circuitry that an opamp has to optimize its use under negative feedback.
+Although in practice the integrator and Schmitt trigger functions can be integrated into one single, fairly simple circuit, the approach outlined in this lab will give you exposure to two opamp applications (integrators and comparators separately).